kube-logging/kube-logging.github.io/docs/logging-infrastructure/logging.md

 ---
-title: Logging custom resource
+title: The Logging custom resource
-shorttitle: Logging
-weight: 20
+weight: 100
+aliases:
+    - /docs/logging-operator/configuration/logging/
 ---

-The `logging` resource defines the logging infrastructure for your cluster that collects and transports your log messages, and also contains configurations for Fluentd and Fluent-bit.
+The `logging` resource defines the logging infrastructure for your cluster that collects and transports your log messages, and also contains configurations for the Fluent Bit log collector and the Fluentd and syslog-ng log forwarders.
 It also establishes the `controlNamespace`, the administrative namespace of the Logging operator.
-The Fluentd statefulset and Fluent-bit daemonset are deployed in this namespace, and global resources like `ClusterOutput` and `ClusterFlow` are evaluated only in this namespace by default - they are ignored in any other namespace unless `allowClusterResourcesFromAllNamespaces` is set to true.
+The Fluentd and syslog-ng statefulsets and the Fluent Bit daemonset are deployed in this namespace, and global resources like `ClusterOutput` and `ClusterFlow` are evaluated only in this namespace by default - they are ignored in any other namespace unless `allowClusterResourcesFromAllNamespaces` is set to true.

-You can define multiple `logging` resources if needed, for example, if you want to run multiple fluentd instances with separate configurations.
+You can define multiple `logging` resources if needed, for example, if you want to run multiple Fluentd instances with separate configurations.

-You can customize the fluentd and fluent-bit configuration in the logging resource).
-It also declares `watchNamespaces` if applicable to narrow down the namespaces in which the logging operator should evaluate and incorporate`Flow` and `Output` resources into fluentd's configuration.
+You can customize the configuration of Fluentd, syslog-ng, and Fluent Bit in the logging resource.
+It also declares `watchNamespaces` if applicable to narrow down the namespaces in which the logging operator should evaluate and incorporate `Flow` and `Output` resources into fluentd's configuration.

 You can install a `logging` resource with built-in TLS generation using the [logging Helm chart](https://github.com/banzaicloud/logging-operator/tree/master/charts/logging-operator-logging).

 > The [One Eye](https://banzaicloud.com/products/one-eye/) observability tool can [manage the TLS certificates of the logging resource](/docs/tls/) using cert-manager.

+You can customize the following sections of the logging resource:

-For the list of available parameters for logging resource, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/logging_types.md" %}}.
+- Generic parameters of the logging resource.
+For the list of available parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/logging_types.md" %}}.

-You can also customize the `fluentd` statefulset that Logging operator deploys.
+- The `fluentd` statefulset that Logging operator deploys.
 For a list of parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/fluentd_types.md" %}}.
 For examples on customizing the Fluentd configuration, see {{% xref "/docs/logging-operator/logging-infrastructure/fluentd.md" %}}.
+- The `syslogNG` statefulset that Logging operator deploys.
+For a list of parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/syslogng_types.md" %}}.
+For examples on customizing the Fluentd configuration, see {{% xref "/docs/logging-operator/logging-infrastructure/syslog-ng.md" %}}.

-You can also customize the `fluent-bit` that Logging operator deploys.
+- The `fluent-bit` that Logging operator deploys.
 For a list of parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/fluentbit_types.md" %}}.
 For examples on customizing the Fluent-bit configuration, see {{% xref "/docs/logging-operator/logging-infrastructure/fluentbit.md" %}}.

 The following example snippets use the **logging** namespace.
 To create this namespace if it does not already exist, run: